nishanbudhathoki2266/nishanbudhathoki2266/README.md

 # Hi, I'm Nishan Budhathoki 👋

-Passionate JavaScript Developer | MERN Stack Enthusiast | IoT Geek
+Passionate MERN Developer | IoT Geek

 Welcome to my corner of the coding universe!
 Here, you'll find a collection of my projects and contributions.
 Feel free to explore and connect with me on my coding journey.